psaravind/CarND-MPC-Project/README.md

 **MPC Steps**  Following are the steps for setting up MPC constrainsts and cost function.

 1. Define N - length of tragectory, dt - duration of each timestep.
-2. Fit polynomial to way points and use it to set initial cross track error and orientation error.
+2. Fit polynomial to way points and use it to set initial cross track and orientation error.
 3. Define vehicle dynamics and actuator limitations along with other constraints.
 4. Define cost function.

 After setting up the model constrainsts, following are the steps for executing MPC:
 1. Pass current state as the initial state to MPC
 2. Call optimization solver with the initial state, the solver will return the vector of control inputs that minimizes the cost function.
 Solver uses Ipopt library which is a library for large scale nonlinear optimization of continuous systems.
+3. Apply first control input to the car simulator and go back to step 1.

 ### Timestep Length and Elapsed Duration (N & dt)
 Timestep length(N) and Frequency(dt) are key parameters that needed to be tuned for the MPC model.